Thousands protest Trump administration policies in cities across the US

 Demonstrations in several cities piled criticism on Musk and the Department of Government Efficiency.

-“DOGE is not legit,” read one poster on the state Capitol steps in Jefferson, Missouri, where dozens of protesters gathered.
+“DOGE is not legit,” read one poster on the state Capitol steps in Jefferson City, Missouri, where dozens of protesters gathered.
 “Why does Elon have your Social Security info???”

 Members of Congress have expressed concern that DOGE’s involvement with the U.S. government payment system could lead to security risks or missed payments for programs such as Social Security and Medicare.
 A Treasury Department official says a tech executive working with DOGE will have “read-only access.”

-The Missouri protesters chanted “we will not bend down” and “we will not be silenced.”

 Trump has signed a series of executive orders in the first couple of weeks of his new term on everything from trade and immigration to climate change.
-As Democrats begin to raise their voice in opposition to Trump’s agenda, protests have also begun.
+As Democrats begin to raise their voice in opposition to Trump’s agenda, protests have multiplied.

+Demonstrators also strode through downtown Austin, Texas.
+They assembled in Atlanta's Centennial Olympic Park for a march to Georgia's state Capitol and gathered outside California's Democratic-dominated Legislature in Sacramento.
+In Denver, political protests coincided Wednesday with nearby operations by Immigration and Customs Enforcement agents and an unspecified number of people detained.

+“We need to show strength," Laura Wilde, a former public school occupational therapist in Austin.
+“I think we're in a state of shock.”

+Thousands protested in St. Paul, Minnesota, where 28-year-old Hallie Parten carried a Democratic presidential campaign sign, revised to read “Harris Walz Were Right.”
+The Minneapolis resident says she was motivated by fear.

+“Fear for what is going to happen to our country if we don’t all just do something about it,” Parten said.

-In Alabama, several hundred people gathered outside the Statehouse to protest state and federal actions targeting LGBTQ people.
+In Alabama, several hundred people gathered outside the Statehouse to protest actions targeting LGBTQ people.

 On Tuesday, Alabama Gov. Kay Ivey promised to sign legislation declaring that there are only two sexes, male and female — echoing Trump's recent executive order for the federal government to define sex as only male or female.